CRISPRestaurant/gBlock-Generator/Instructions/guideRNA Generation Python Tutorial.md

 # Determining gRNA Candidates using CHOPCHOP and Python 2.7

-#### WARNING: This tutorial is mainly for the Saccharomyces Cerevisiae species.
+#### WARNING #1: This tutorial is mainly for the Saccharomyces Cerevisiae species.
 Nuances shall apply for other species and their respective configuration files.
+#### WARNING #2: This tutorial only works for Linux and does not work for windows.
+If you can get chopchop/twoBitToFa to run on Windows then you have become God/Goddess/Nonbinary Supreme Entity

 1. If you were like me and panicked a little pondering why Python 2.7 was still relevant, [here's a few lines](https://mothergeo-py.readthedocs.io/en/latest/development/how-to/venv-win.html) to setup a Python 2 virtual environment.